+- 1.

-- 1. Unplug the vendor from the wall. - 2.
-Open the door.
+- 2. Unplug the vendor from the wall.

+- 3. Open the door.

-- If applicable, remove the lamp cover from over the defective bulb. - 4.
-Turn bulb one-quarter turn and, at both ends at the same time, slide out through the slots in bulb sockets. - Remove one of the two black end caps from the clear protective tube.
-Slowly remove defective bulb by sliding it out of the tube. - 6.
-Dispose of bulb properly. - Slowly insert new bulb into clear protective tube, turning the bulb so the pins are centered in the opening in the black end cap.
-Install the second black end cap, centering the opening over the pins. - 8.
-Install the bulb by inserting bulb pins at both ends at the same time through slots in bulb sockets, then turn bulb one-quarter turn. - 9.
-If applicable, reinstall the lamp cover. - 10.
-Plug in the vendor to test the lamp. - 11.
-Close the vendor door.
+- 4. Turn bulb one-quarter turn and, at both ends at the same time, slide out through the slots in bulb sockets.

+- Remove one of the two black end caps from the clear protective tube.
+Slowly remove defective bulb by sliding it out of the tube.

+- 6. Dispose of bulb properly.

+- 7. Slowly insert new bulb into clear protective tube, turning the bulb so the pins are centered in the opening in the black end cap.
+Install the second black end cap, centering the opening over the pins.

+- 8. Install the bulb by inserting bulb pins at both ends at the same time through slots in bulb sockets, then turn bulb one-quarter turn.

+- 9. Plug in the vendor to test the lamp.

+- 10. Close the vendor door.